Atreidae/Posh-Ribbon/README.md

     Version 1.1     03/12/13    - Added new-ux*, restart-ux*, and get-uxresource cmdlets - Vikas Jaswal
     Version 1.0     30/11/13    - Module Created - Vikas Jaswal

-Seeing the number of people using this Powershell module and making update on their own, I asked Vikas the authorization to post this code on Github to start a collaboration.

-Everyone is free to collaborate on this project or request new feature.

-PS: Thanks again Vikas Jaswal for starting this module.

 ## Key Features